Watson-Personal-Assistant/developer/_content/knowledge/about-tutorial.md

 Step 3.
 Start the agent locally and test the rule.

 Step 4.
-Push the agent to Cloud Functions and test the rule.
+Push the agent to IBM Cloud and test the rule.

 > **What to do next?**<br/>
 Learn how to [create world model objects]({{site.baseurl}}/knowledge/create-objects).